vladlpavlov/persidict/README.md

 to impact behaviour of a dictionary.

 * `file_type` - a string that specifies the type of files used to store objects.
-Possible values are "json" and "pkl".
-Default value is "pkl".
+Possible values are "json" and "lz4".
+Default value is "lz4".
 Storing objects as JSON files is mostly supported for debugging purposes.
 * `immutable_items` - a boolean that specifies whether items in a dictionary can be modified/deleted.
 It enables various distributed cache optimizations for remote storage.
 True means an append-only dictionary.
 False means normal dict-like behaviour.
 The default value is False.
-* `digest_len` - a length of a hash signature suffix which `persidict` automatically adds to each string in a key while mapping the key to the address of a value in a persistent storage backend (e.g. a filename or an S3 objectname).
+* `digest_len` - a length of a hash signature suffix which `PersiDict` automatically adds to each string in a key while mapping the key to the address of a value in a persistent storage backend (e.g. a filename or an S3 objectname).
 It is needed to ensure correct work